-Vision of the institute Vision of RR Institute of Technology (RRIT) "To be a Premier globally recognized Institute with ensuring academic excellence,Innovation and fostering Research in the field of Engineering."
-Mission of RR Institute of Technology (RRIT) Mission of the institute • omote collaborative Research & Innovation.
+Vision of RR Institute of Technology (RRIT) "To be a Premier globally recognized Institute with ensuring academic excellence,Innovation and fostering Research in the field of Engineering."
+Mission of R R Institute of Technology (RRIT) To consistently strive for Academic Excellence.
+To pro omote collaborative Research & Innovation.
 To create holistic teaching learning environment that build ethically sound manpower who contribute to the stake holders operating at Global environment.
-Vision of the Department To become a premier department by producing technically competent Civil Engineers who can meet the needs of Industry, Society and Environment Mission No. Mission Statements Mission of the Department M1 1.
+To become a Environment a premier department by producing technically competent Civil Engineers who can meet the needs of Industry, Society and t Mission No. Mission Statements M1 1.
 To reinforce Technical skills set among students through innovative teaching learning process, industrial visits and project work.
 M2 2.
 To develop competent, ethically strong, environmentally and socially responsible civil engineers.
 M3 3.
 To develop industry institute relationship to promote technical training, consultancy, research and development among faculty and students.
+"To be a Pre Engineering Mission of R • To con • To pro • To pro • To cre • at Glo To become a Environmen No. M1 M2